rikardgn/learnCpp/README.md

 - exTerminateHandlerCloseFile.cpp
 - An example that of exceptions handling using a custom terminate handler that closes and removes a files.
   It flushes std::cout to make sure that error message is dispalyed before calling std::abort.
+- divFuncTryBlock.cpp
+- A function with that throws an logic error when dividing by zero

 Headers
 -------